 Performing an enema each day of a seven to ten-day cleanse or as needed to relieve constipation or other dis-ease is a wonderful tool for healing that has proven itself for generations.

 Clean-up: Be sure to wash your enema bucket or bag after each use with very hot water and soap and possibly some hydrogen peroxide.
 Clean your toilet well under the rim and around the bottom of the seat immediately after use.
-Use a water and vinegar spray for the most holistic approach (1 part vinegar to 4 parts water).
+Use a natural cleaner, like a water and vinegar spray for the most holistic approach (1 part vinegar to 4 parts water).

 Optional Wheatgrass Implant: After you have cleansed the colon with 2 to 4 buckets of water followed by a coffee enema (optional), you can implant 2-4 oz. of fresh pressed wheatgrass.
 Your colon should be empty and the enema bucket should also be empty except for the small amount of wheatgrass.
 Tilt the bucket at an angle so the wheatgrass is angled to easily go down the tube.
 Lay on your right side and watch the wheatgrass empty from the bucket.
 Stay there for up to 20 minutes if possible (you may want to lay on an inverted board and or read a book.
 Keep taking deep breaths and hold it in as long as possible.
 It gets easier each time you do it.
 Be sure to have a timer handy.
 You will eliminate huge amounts of mucus throughout the day.
 Don’t worry, it’s a good thing!

 Herbs and water are powerful healers used to soothe colon irritation and inflammation, promote healing of colon tissue, reduce fevers, get rid of parasites, and relieve lung congestion.

 - Catnip (for fevers)

 - White Oak Bark (diarrhea and fevers, short term use) boil for 20 minutes and let cool

 - Plantain Leaf (inflammation, drawing)